Herbert Smith Freehills (London)

 An NQ says the associates "are fantastic - intelligent, driven, funny, out-going," while a trainee says the people are "decent", and another that fewer "than one in five are sociopaths".
 So that's good.

 It is, says a senior associate, "a genuinely all-round firm.
-It doesn't pay the highest, it isn't the most prestigious, but it doesn't have the worst hours and the people are, on the whole, normal and actual quite nice.
+It doesn't pay the highest, it isn't the most prestigious, but it doesn't have the worst hours and the people are, on the whole, normal and actually quite nice.
 It is generally a supportive and happy place to work, and while there are nutters who pull punishing hours (mostly because they like it) there isn't a culture where that is expected, and once you get more senior, you are afforded a degree of freedom about what you take on."

-And perversely, it may not be the best firm at which to begin a career in litigation - junior assistants may find themselves doing endless disclosure as part of a vast team on cases that may run for years.
+Perversely, it may not be the best firm at which to begin a career in litigation - junior assistants may find themselves doing endless disclosure as part of a vast team on cases that may run for years.
 Waiting until you have a couple of years’ experience under your belt may be a better tactic if you want to head for the Courts.
 And as for the merger, apparently "there have been attempts to erase some of the "quirkiness" by humourless Australian partners".

 For more information on Herbert Smith Freehills click here.